amancantgit/Fetching-Activity/README.md

 Hosted link : https://amancantgit.github.io/Fetching-Activity/

 ## Feature :
-- Random Activity: Get a random activity suggestion every time you refresh the page.
-This feature provides users with diverse and spontaneous ideas for things to do.
+Random Activity Suggestions
+- Receive a fresh and spontaneous activity recommendation each time you click button.
+- Discover new activities to enrich your free time.

 ## Technologies Used :
 HTML, CSS & Vanilla JavaScript.